haeena-family/pval/README.md

 pval0-rx-cpu-0	pval0-tx-cpu-0
 ```

-After pval interfaces are created, you can see the associated charater
+After pval interfaces are created, you can see the associated
-devices at /dev/pval directory.
-The character devices are created for
+character devices at /dev/pval directory.
+The character devices are
-TX, RX for each CPU (queue).
-Applications can obtain the copied
+created for TX, RX for each CPU (queue).
+Applications can obtain the
-packets with hardware timestamps (when `txtstamp` and/or `rxtstamp`
+copied packets with hardware timestamps (when `txtstamp` and/or
-option is enabled on the interfaces, but not currently tested).
+`rxtstamp` option is enabled on the interfaces, but not currently
+tested).

 Read API of the character device is a bit different from the
-traditional sysmte call.
+traditional system call.
 The API provides bulked packet read through
 the slightly modified usage of `writev()` system call.
 tools/dump-one.c is a sample application.
 An iovec contains a `struct
 pval_slot` as a structured buffer, and `writev()` returns how many
 packets are read.
-This method diverts schatter gather I/O to bulked
+This method diverts scatter gather I/O to bulked
 packet transfer.

 ```shell-session